Helen's Tower

-Helen's Tower is a 19th-century folly and lookout tower in Bangor, County Down, Northern Ireland.
-It was built by the 5th Lord Dufferin and Claneboye and named for his mother, Helen.
-He intended it as a shrine for poems, first of all a poem by his mother and then other poems that he solicited from famous poets over the years.
+Helen's Tower is a 19th-century folly and lookout tower in Conlig, County Down, Northern Ireland.
+It was built by 5th Lord Dufferin and Clandeboye and named for his mother, Helen.
+He intended it as a shrine for poems, first of all a poem by his mother and then others that he solicited from famous poets over the years.
 Tennyson's Helen's Tower is the best known of them.
-The tower is a fine example of Scottish Baronial architecture.
+The tower is an example of Scottish Baronial architecture.
 Helen's Tower inspired the design of the Ulster Tower, a war memorial at Thiepval, France.

 Location

 Helen's Tower stands on the top of a wooded hill between Bangor and Newtownards, County Down, Northern Ireland.
 This hill rises to a height of about 130 m above mean sea level and forms the highest point of the Clandeboye Estate, a large park surrounding Clandeboye House, the great house of the Barons and Marquesses of Dufferin.
 A similar but higher landmark, Scrabo Tower, built by the Londonderrys, stands on the next hill to the south.
 The Clandeboye Estate lies 11 mi east of Belfast on the outskirts of Bangor near the southern shore of Belfast Lough.